statengeneraal/laws-markdown/verdrag/international/convention/for/safe/containers/(csc)/BWBV0003233/README.md

 (a) The Plate shall contain the following information in at least the English or French language: “CSC SAFETY APPROVAL” Country of approval and approval reference Date (month and year) of manufacture Manufacturer's identification number of the container or, in the case of existing containers for which that number is unknown, the number allotted by the Administration Maximum operating gross weight (kilogrammes and lbs) Allowable stacking weight for 1.8 g (kilogrammes and lbs) Transverse racking test load value (kilogrammes and lbs)

 (b) A blank space should be reserved on the Plate for insertion of end-wall and/or side-wall strength values (factors) in accordance with paragraph 3 of this Regulation and Annex II, tests 6 and 7.
 A blank space should also be reserved on the Plate for the first and subsequent maintenance examination dates (month and year) when used.
 3. Where the Administration considers that a new container satisfies the requirements of the present Convention in respect of safety and if, for such container, the end-wall and/or side-wall strenght values (factor) are designed to be greater or less than those stipulated in Annex II, such values shall be indicated on the Safety Approval Plate.
+Where the stacking or racking values are less than 192,000 kg or 150 kN, respectively, the container shall be considered as having limited stacking or racking capacity and shall be conspicuously marked, as required under the relevant standards . <sup> *  Refer to standard ISO 6346, Freight containers – Coding, identification and marking.  </sup>
 4. The presence of the Safety Approval Plate does not remove the necessity of displaying such labels or other information as may be required by other regulations which may be in force.

 ### Regulation  2